williamg/ugly/README.md

 ### Options
 There are a few command line options available:
-- `-p`: Change the port used to  serve the client (default is 3333). (*Make sure this is not set to `4444` as that port is the hard-coded WebSocket port*)
+- `-p`: Change the port used to  serve the client (default is `3333`). (*Make sure this is not set to `4444` as that port is the hard-coded WebSocket port*)
-- `-l`: Change where the log file is written (default is 'ugly.log')
+- `-l`: Change where the log file is written (default is `'ugly.log'`)
-- `-r`: Limit the rate of the viewer.
-If this is 60, for example, the server will try to send frames at approximately 60FPS.
+- `-r`: The framerate at which the server will try to send frames. (default is `120`) Note that the rate at which ugly sends frames has nothing to do with the rate it receives commands.
+So it can receive all the commands at once and still render them  at the right speed.
 This is helpful if you have a pre-generated ugly script:

         cat uglyScript | ugly -r 60

-    avoid this option if you are producing your script in real-time, though.
+    If you are generating commands in realtime, as long as the rate is a positive multiple of your actual framerate, ugly will keep up with your program and render in as-close-to-realtime as it can.

 ### Commands
 To learn more about the commands supported by **ugly**, please refer to the wiki page: